rocky-linux/documentation/docs/gemstones/micro.md

 If you want a full guide to using *micro*, check out the [main website](https://micro-editor.github.io), and the documentation in the [Github repo](https://github.com/zyedidia/micro/tree/master/runtime/help).
 You can also press “Control-G” to open the main help file inside of the app itself.

 *micro* probably won’t meet the needs of those who have dedicated themselves to the *vim* or *emacs* experience, but it’s perfect for people like me.
-I’ve always wanted that old Sublime Text exoerience in the terminal, and now I have something *really* close.
+I’ve always wanted that old Sublime Text experience in the terminal, and now I have something *really* close.

 Try it out, see if it works for you.